openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/obs_cfg.md

             "privacyConfig": 10,
           // Active preset - always 0 as of today
             "selectedPreset": 0,
-          // Password of your Wi-Fi where the OBS should log into in server mode "wifiPassword": "swordfish",
+          // Deprecated: Password of your Wi-Fi where the OBS should log into in server mode "wifiPassword": "swordfish",
-          // SSID of your Wi-Fi where the OBS should log into in server mode "wifiSsid": "obs-cloud"
+          // Deprecated: SSID of your Wi-Fi where the OBS should log into in server mode "wifiSsid": "obs-cloud",
+          // Array with multiple Wi-Fi networks to be used in client mode "wifiNetworks": [
+                {
+                    // Password of your Wi-Fi where the OBS should log into in client mode "wifiPassword": "swordfish",
+                    // SSID of your Wi-Fi where the OBS should log into in client mode "wifiSsid": "obs-cloud",
+                    // if true obs will allow unprotected access in this network "wifiPrivate": true
+                }
+            ]
         }
     ]
 }